Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Numerical Simulations

 \subsubsection{Metrics}

-The metrics for comparisons are divided into two categories to show the quality of the reference trajectory and the control performance, respectively.
-To evaluate the quality of the reference trajectories, we compute the percentage of trials where the integral curves have curvature bounded by $\bar{\kappa}$.
+The metrics are divided into two categories to compare the reference trajectory quality and the control performance, respectively.
+To evaluate the quality of the reference trajectories, we compute the percentage of trials in which the integral curves have curvature bounded by $\bar{\kappa}$.
 In addition, the relative length of the integral curves is defined as $L_r=L/\|\bm{p}_d-\bm{p}_0\|$, where $L$ is the length of the integral curve from initial position $\bm{p}_0$ to the target position $\bm{p}_d$.
-As for the control performance, the percentage of trials where the control inputs satisfy the curvature constraint \eqref{curvature_constraint} is counted.
+Regarding the control performance, the percentage of trials where the control inputs satisfy the curvature constraint \eqref{curvature_constraint}.
 Next, the average curvature of the trajectories over time is computed to reflect the feasibility of the control inputs w.r.t. the capability of the nonholonomic robot.
-In addition, we record the average time consumption for the robot to converge to the target configuration.
-Finally, we define the root-mean-square error (RMSE) between $\{\omega(t_{i})\}$ and $\{\omega(t_{i+1})\}$ to measure the acceleration of control inputs, where $t_i$ is the $i$-th time steps in the simulation.
+Moreover, we record the average time required for the robot to converge to the target configuration.
+Finally, we define the root-mean-square error (RMSE) between $\{\omega(t_{i})\}$ and $\{\omega(t_{i+1})\}$ to measure the acceleration of control inputs, where $t_i$ is the $i$-th time step in the simulation.